AdobeDocs/experience-platform.en/help/segmentation/pql/array-functions.md

 ## First item

 The `head` function is used to return the first item in the array or list.
+This function returns an object.

 **Format**